 One of Zhu Xi's texts stresses the planting of rice seedlings and the elimination of barnyard grass or millet (bai 稗) sprouts:

-Gao Side's exhortation to farmers talks about the importance of the many steps of rice cultivation, and Cheng Mi's announcement to persuade farmers speaks, among others, of the importance of fertilization.
+Gao Side's exhortation to farmers talks about the importance of the many steps of rice cultivation, and Cheng Mi's announcement to persuade farmers speaks, among others, of the importance of fertilisation.
 As these texts were directed towards the common populace, the language of farming announcements was easy to understand and included quite a few colloquial expressions.
 Zhu Xi, for example, says in simple language:

-This description is much more detailed than the related paragraphs in the book Qimin yaoshu 齊民要術 or Chen Fu's 陳旉 Nongshu 農書.
+This description is much more detailed than the related paragraphs in the book Qimin yaoshu 齊民要術 or Chen Fu's 陳旉 (1075-?)
+Nongshu 農書.
 Moreover, the quannong texts, as closely related to local conditions, provide information not found in general texts.
 Zhu Xi’s announcement in Longyan declares:

 Yuan Huang 袁黄 (1533-1606) wrote a book called Quannongshu 勸農書, which is a comprehensive treatise on many aspects of farming, and has actually nothing to do with the ceremonial or administrative "encouragement of farmers".

-The Tang dynasty 唐 (618-907) had already created a special office entrusted with the encouragement for farming, namely the agricultural development commission (quannongsi 勸農司) from which agricultural development commissioners (quannongshi 勸農使), with vice commissioners (quannong fushi 勸農副使) were dispatched.
+The Tang dynasty 唐 (618-907) had already created a special office entrusted with the encouragement for farming, namely the agricultural development commission (quannongsi 勸農司), from which agricultural development commissioners (quannongshi 勸農使), with vice commissioners (quannong fushi 勸農副使), were dispatched.